TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Layers.
 Eg. Front end -> middleware -> Storage.
 Retry amplification from retries at each layer.
 Clients give up, server side retries keep going, making it even worse when clients retry.
 * Can mitigate with back pressure, smaller timeout value for each successive layer, switch to LIFO queue of requests when system gets overloaded, idempotent requests so that retry can use result from prior request.

-# A tale of two transactions
+## Marc Brooker - A tale of two transactions

 * [YouTube](https://youtu.be/SNnUpYvBfow)
 * Marc Brooker comparing Aurora DSQL and Aurora PostgreSQL by looking at how transactions are handled in each system